opensourcehours/oss-audit/README.md

 A resource to help people find open source software projects that are beginner-friendly and committed to diversity and inclusion.

+## Instructions
+Create a Markdown file in the projects directory.
+Follow the example.md as an example for the template.

 ## Questions
 Here are some initial questions for investigating an open source project.
 Remember: your time and labor is valuable!
 Give it to an open source project community that treats its contributors well.